frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise3.md

         <source src="/img/learning-course/stage1b/exercises/e3/e3a2.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>2.
-Assemble the bearings and shafts using parts from the MKCad App.
+Assemble the bearings and shafts using parts from FRCDesignLib.
 Use the <code>Replicate</code> tool to replicate the bearing.</figcaption>
     </figure>
   </div>